Invariance of immersed Floer cohomology under Lagrangian surgery: Treed holomorphic disks

-A holomorphic treed disk consists of a map from the surface part of a treed disk, together with a lift of the boundary to a map to the Lagrangian.
-Given a treed disk $C = S \cup T$ we denote by
+A holomorphic treed disk consists of a map from treed disk together with a lift of the map on the boundary to the Lagrangian.
+Since our Lagrangians are only immersed, the domain of the boundary map is a one-manifold with boundary as follows: Given a treed disk $C = S \cup T$, denote by